ZzyzxJCross/RubyGroupInClassExcercise09202021/README.md

 In order to change the data it is using, navigate to input.txt and alter the contained information.

+# Files
+main.rb is where all of the code is located for our project.

+input.txt is the file that our code uses in its commands.
+Changing this will change the code that is outputted when running main.rb

+# The Team

 | Group Members  |
 | ---            |